 This spacious property comfortably sleeps 8 people in its 3 bedrooms.
 It has been renovated to a high standard.
 WIFI is available throughout the property.
 The main bedroom has a super kingsize bed and ensuite shower room.
 The second bedroom has a kingsize bed and the third bedroom has two double size beds that share a family bathroom.
 This arrangement makes the house ideal for families, also offering extra accommodation for friends and other family members.

 The main entrance to the house faces the large private terrace and pool area which has high quality security fencing.
 The pool benefits from a shallow end, perfect for younger children and a deep end for the keen diver.
 Beyond nightly covering to retain the heat, the pool is self-regulating and professionally maintained so you can jump right in.
 Adjacent to the pool is a BBQ area furnished with tables and chairs for alfresco dining where you can enjoy your croissants for breakfast or dinner with a glass of wine.
 There is also a covered area for those hot summer days when/if you prefer to dine in the shade.
-The surrounding grounds includes a large accessible paddock area and has pretty views out to the countryside.
+To the side of the property is a large meadow area.
+There are pretty views out to the countryside.

-The immediate surrounding countryside is relatively flat with hectares off fields and woodland.
-Quiet lanes make for pleasant walking and cycling and there are several bicycles stored in the utility room at the house for your use.
+The immediate surrounding countryside is relatively flat with hectares of fields and woodland.
+Quiet lanes make for pleasant walking and cycling.
 There are many areas of interest to explore within an hour away.

 ACCOMMODATION IN MORE DETAIL:

 The entrance to Les Hirondelles takes you into the hallway which has a tiled floor and provides access to the kitchen and sitting room.
-The stairs lead up to the bedrooms and family bathroom.
+The child friendly staircase leads up to the bedrooms and family bathroom.
 There is a WC downstairs for convenience.

 The sitting room with wooden floor and large windows has English TV and DVD player.
 There are several DVDs for you to choose from when relaxing of an evening in this comfortable space.
 There is a wood burner in the room, however, due to the temperatures in the area you are unlikely to need to use it!